-RIP is particularly suitable for smaller networks, where it facilitates seamless communication by enabling routers to share their routing tables and dynamically update them based on network changes.
+RIP protocol measures hop count to evaluate the best routes between the source and destination.
+It is suitable for smaller networks, where it facilitates seamless communication by enabling routers to share their routing tables and dynamically update them based on network changes.

 RIP operates through a series of steps to share and update routing information among routers: